 My research interests include class, gender, the body and sexuality, social emotions, historical memory, and socialized imagination.
 I specialize in applying qualitative methods of interdisciplinary social research such as interview, participant observation and discourse analysis.

-In 2009 she graduated from the Sociological Department of the Lomonosov Moscow State University, in 2010 she obtained a master’s degree from the Department of Political Sciences and Sociology of the European University at St. Petersburg.
-In 2013 she completed her Candidate’s dissertation titled “Semantics of the Masculine Body in the Space of Social Distinctions” at the Institute of Sociology of the Russian Academy of Sciences.
+In 2009 I graduated from the Sociological Department of the Lomonosov Moscow State University, in 2010 obtained a master’s degree from the Department of Political Sciences and Sociology of the European University at St. Petersburg.
+In 2013 I defended my Candidate’s thesis titled Semantics of the Masculine Body in the Space of Social Distinctions at the Institute of Sociology of the Russian Academy of Sciences.